fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/SDK reference/Java SDK.md

 DefaultAcsClient client = new DefaultAcsClient(profile); //Initialize the SDK
 ```

 accessKeyId is the AccessKeyId of your account, andaccessSecret is the AccessKeySecret paired with the AccessKeyId.
-You can go to [AccessKeys](https://ak-console.aliyun.com) page in the Alibaba Cloud console to create or view your AccessKey.
+You can go to [AccessKey](https://partners-intl.console.aliyun.com) page in the console to create or view your AccessKey.

 ## Initiate a call {#section_ins_yrd_zdb .section}